GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

   git push --set-upstream origin <branch-name>

-Resolving Submodule Changes In Primary Branch PRs
+Resolving Submodule Changes in Primary Branch PRs
 =================================================

 When you conduct work on a submodule during work on a primary GEOSX